aldopando/BellabeatCaseStudy/README.md

 ## Sleep Quantity vs Sleep Efficiency (Quality).

 The amount of time you sleep as well as the quality of your sleep are both important.
 Both sleep quantity and sleep quality are fundamental components of sleep.
-Therefore, we will compare the these metrics to accurately assess the sleep performance of users in this study.
+Therefore, we will compare these metrics to accurately assess the sleep performance of users in this study.

-We saved the results of both previous queries in BigQuery, one that returns the results of daily average sleep time and the other that returns the daily average sleep efficiency.
+We saved the results of both previous queries in BigQuery, one that returns the results of daily average sleep time and the other returns the daily average sleep efficiency.
 We saved these results as BigQuery tables in our `analysis` dataset.

 - daily average sleep time -> `average_sleep_quantity`
 - daily average sleep efficiency -> `average_sleep_efficiency`